cisagov/dotgov-home/pages/domains/management/transfers.md

 * New POC(s) and phone number(s) (for the accepting agency) and
 * New domain name server (DNS) information.

-Request letters should be faxed to the attention of the .Gov Domain Manager, at (540) 301-0160 or email a digital copy to [registrar@dotgov.gov](mailto:registrar@dotgov.gov).
-After the .Gov Domain Manager has received and verified both letters, the .Gov Domain Registration database will be updated to reflect the transfer.
+Fax your letter to the attention of the .gov domain manager at 540-301-0160 or email a copy to [registrar@dotgov.gov](mailto:registrar@dotgov.gov).

+After the .gov Domain Manager has received and verified both letters, the .gov Domain Registration database will be updated to reflect the transfer.